A brand strategist who spent the last decade getting ready for this one.

 04 Visual identity should serve the brand’s purpose, not just be pretty

-Design isn’t decoration—it’s communication.
-A brand’s visual identity should be a strategic tool that reinforces its essence, values, and differentiation, not just a collection of aesthetically pleasing assets.
+Design goes beyond decoration; it’s communication.
+A brand’s visual identity should be a strategic tool that reinforces its essence, values, and differentiation, not just a collection of aesthetically pleasing assets (same goes for a brand’s name).